-Both reporting processes for the PCC under insurance regulation and financial requirements set under the Company's Act are complete.
+Both reporting processes for the Group under insurance regulation and financial requirements set under the Company's Act are complete.
 All insurance technical contingent liabilities are recognised under the Solo Undertakings reporting of technical provisions and more than adequately reserved as reported in the Balance Sheets reproduced in this report.
-Furthermore all other contingent liabilities are disclosed in the PCC's financial statements for the year under review as evidenced by the external auditor report attaching to the respective financial statements.
+Furthermore all other contingent liabilities are disclosed in the PCC's and the Atlas Group financial statements for the year under review as evidenced by the external auditor report attaching to the respective financial statements.